SCOTTISH BUSINESS GROUP

 John has headed up the gaming portfolio at Hill & Associates since 2003 and has significant experience in assisting both operators and investors in understanding the convoluted nature of the Asian gaming business and the individuals and corporations involved in it.

-Alun Grassick: Audit Partner with KPMG Hong Kong, has over 25 years of experience in providing audit and advisory services to Hong Kong listed and multinational corporations, including the raising of debt and equity capital in Hong Kong and New York.
+Retired as Audit Partner with KPMG Hong Kong in September 2017.
+Alun has over 25 years of experience in providing audit and advisory services to Hong Kong listed and multinational corporations, including the raising of debt and equity capital in Hong Kong and New York.
 Alun was recently the Head of the Technical Audit Department for both KPMG China and KPMG Asia Pacific and was recently a member of three KPMG Global Committees and Steering Groups involved in audit methodology and audit training as well as a member of the Audit and Assurance Standards Committee of the Hong Kong Institute of Certified Public Accountants.
-Alun is a keen rugby player and is Chairman of The Pot bellied Pigs Rugby Football Club and a regular player for Kowloon Rugby Football Club.
+Alun is currently taking some time off before considering the second half of his life!
+Alun is a keen rugby player and is Chairman of The Pot Bellied Pigs Rugby Football Club and a regular player for Kowloon Rugby Football Club

 Andrew Ross is the managing director of Baker Tilly Hong Kong and manages a portfolio of local and international audit clients.
 He has extensive experience auditing publicly listed companies, in corporate structuring and in providing expert opinions on various accounting and auditing issues.
 Andrew is an independent non-executive director and Chairman of the audit committee of Global Tech (Holdings) Limited, a company listed on the Hong Kong Stock Exchange and principally engaged in the mobile telephone market.
 Andrew sits on the Asia Pacific Regional Board of Baker Tilly International which is focused upon the expansion and development of the Baker Tilly brand in the region.

-Bobby Tsang, Business Development Director, Alchemy Asia, has more than twelve years of experience in integrated marketing campaigns encompassing research, brand creation and implementation through multiple channels, including advertising, digital and events.
+Bobby is a Business Director at Imagination, responsible for business development and client services.
+Based in Hong Kong, he has more than fifteen years of experience in integrated marketing campaigns encompassing research, brand creation and implementation through multiple channels, including traditional advertising, digital and events.
 He was born in Scotland, graduated with an LLB degree from Glasgow University and has been living in Hong Kong since 1997.
-Bobby has been with Alchemy Asia since August 2015 and prior to that held a number of roles within the Mediasquare plc group with Lloyd Northover, Illuminas and The Gate Worldwide; and has been a member of the British Chambers for 7 years.
+Bobby has been a member of the British Chambers for 10 years.

 To be updated.